jvhagey/Tutorials/_posts/2016-02-24-first-post.md

 ---
-title:  "Welcome to the WDPB Tutorials Page!"
+title:  "Welcome to the My Tutorials Page!"
 categories: update
 permalink: myupdate.html
 tags: [news]
 ---

-# Our page is now live
+# The page is now live

 Check back for updates